-Intangible Assets: Intangible assets consist of assets from the acquisition of AutoAnything and assets purchased relating to ALLDATA operations, and include technology, non-compete agreements, customer relationships and trade name.
+Intangible Assets: Intangible assets consist of assets from the acquisitions of IMC and AutoAnything and assets purchased relating to ALLDATA operations, and include technology, non-compete agreements, customer relationships and trade names.
 Amortizing intangible assets are amortized over periods ranging from 3 to 10 years.
-Non-amortizing intangibles are reviewed at least annually for impairment by comparing the carrying amount to fair value.
+Trade names are non-amortizing intangibles as their lives are indefinite.
+These assets are reviewed at least annually for impairment by comparing the carrying amount to fair value.
 The Company performs its annual impairment assessment in the fourth quarter of each fiscal year, unless circumstances dictate more frequent assessments.
 Refer to "Note N - Goodwill and Intangibles" for additional disclosures regarding the Company's intangible assets and impairment assessment.